ljunggren/boozang-docs/README.md

 Then they should be able to complete the order
 ```

 Using multiple When/Then statements is up to each team.
-An argument for keeping the singular structure (Given, When, Then) is that the Gherkin Scenario should be focused on testing a singular aspect of the system.
-On the other hand, there are benefits with the other approach.
-For instance, for systems with long setup times (Given conditions are taking long to execute) total test execution time can be greatly reduced by using multiple When-Then conditions.
-There will also be less housekeeping as less scenarios needs to be maintained.
+An argument for keeping the singular structure (Given, When, Then) is that the Gherkin Scenario should be focused on testing a single aspect of the system.
+On the other hand, there are benefits to the other approach.
+For instance, for systems with long setup times (Given conditions are have long execution times) total test execution time can be greatly reduced by using multiple When-Then conditions.
+There will also be less housekeeping as fever scenarios need to be maintained.

 ## A note on data states

 All tests in our example were written with "stateless" Cucumber steps.
 That means that the outcome of a test step wasn't determined by any hidden data set by a previous step.
 This was done to simplify the example.
 Let's look at a slightly different way to write the Gherkin syntax, were we will introduce data states in Boozang.
 Look at the following scenario

-**Order: Email order reciept**
+**Order: Email order receipt**

 ```gherkin
 Given a <user> visits the store